iamshang1/Projects/Basic_ML/Word2Vec/readme.md

 context will have very different embeddings.

 The gensim Python module is used to perform Word2Vec.
 In addition, a custom Theano implementation was also tested, which had comparable performance but took significantly longer to train.
+Both models use the continuous-bag-of-words implementation of Word2Vec.

 ### Predicted Topics